oobaretin/nikis-african-braiding/README.md

 ## 📄 License

-This project is proprietary software created for Braids by Shisha.
+This project is proprietary software created for Niki's African Hair Braiding.

 ---

-**Built with ❤️ for Braids by Shisha**
+**Built with ❤️ for Niki's African Hair Braiding**